Mobiray/unity-di/README.md

 }
 ```

-2. Create subclass of GameInstaller and register dependencies
+2. Create a subclass of GameInstaller and register dependencies
 ```csharp
 public class MyInstaller : GameInstaller
 {